ib-da-ncirl/yelp_analysis/README.md

     python3 etl.py -d /path/to -bp yelp_dataset/yelp_academic_dataset_business.csv -pi yelp_photos/photos.csv -pf yelp_photos/photos -bi business_ids.txt -ops photo_dataset.csv -mx pin:label=food

 The list of business ids will be read from `business_ids.txt`, and the contents of `yelp_academic_dataset_business.csv` are filtered to exclude photos for businesses not in the id list.
 Similarly, the contents of `photos.csv` are filtered to exclude photos for businesses not in the id list, and of those photos only photos labeled `food` are allowed.
-The actual photos from the `/path/to/yelp_photos/photos` folder are analysed, and the resultant dataset is saved to `/path/to/photo_dataset.csv`.
+The actual photos from the `/path/to/yelp_photos/photos` folder will be analysed, and the resultant dataset will be saved to `/path/to/photo_dataset.csv`.

+Additionally, it is possible to resize the photos using the combination of the `-ps/--photo_size` and `-pfr/--photo_folder_resize` options.
+The addition of:

+    -ps 299 -pfr yelp_photos/photos299

+to the previous command will save aspect ratio intact 299x299px copies of the photos to the `/path/to/yelp_photos/photos299` folder.

+###### Generate resized photos images

+    python3 etl.py -d /path/to -pf yelp_photos/photos -psi photo_dataset.csv -pfr yelp_photos/photos299 -ps 299

+Aspect ratio intact 299x299px copies of the photos from the `/path/to/yelp_photos/photos` folder,will be saved to the `/path/to/yelp_photos/photos299` folder.

 ##### Generate csv file of checkins for specified business ids